Matheus28/florrio-i18n-ru_RU/README.md

 - `{0:timeLeft}` Will be print as a "time left" timestamp.
 Assumes number is in seconds.
 It'll transform into something like `in X seconds` or `in 3 hours` for larger numbers.
 - `{0:tooltipTime}` Will be print as a time.
 Assumes number is in seconds.
 It'll transform into something like `X seconds` or `3 hours` for larger numbers.
 It will also display decimals, such as 0.7 seconds, 5.4 seconds, etc.
 - `{0:1orN}` Will print either 1 or N, depending on the value of the number.
+- `{0:lastDigit}` Will print the last digit (0-9).
+If the number is a float, it is first cast to integer.

 ### String
 - `{0}` Will print in escaped form (< will turn into &amp;lt;, > will turn into &amp;gt;, etc.).
 This is mostly used when printing player names or other user text, to prevent them from using colors